webkeydev/ota-promoter-py/README.md

 This is a python client implementation for ota-promoter server service.
 With this tool you can update your MicroPython project on your running devices.
-For more details visit the [ota-promoter-server](https://github.com/pappz/ota-promoter)
+For more details visit [ota-promoter-server](https://github.com/pappz/ota-promoter)

 I tested this tool on ESP-8266 device.